NGC 676 - Lenticular Galaxy in Pisces

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 676.

 Apparent size of NGC 676The following table reports NGC 676 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 676 is a visual representation of it.

 Digitized Sky Survey image of NGC 676

 The image below is a photograph of NGC 676 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 676 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 676 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 676 - Lenticular Galaxy in Pisces is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 676 - Lenticular Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 676

 Celestial coordinates for the J2000 equinox of NGC 676 are provided in the following table:

 The simplified sky charts below show the position of NGC 676 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.